mcilrain/luckypost/README.md

 it if they want).

 ## Hello world
-`python -m luckypost en.test authorname "<Hello world!"`
+`python -m luckypost create en.test authorname "<Hello world!"`

 The user will then be prompted to enter their passphrase, alternatively it can be specified on the command line with the `-p` argument.